samsaara/agentic_job_search/README.md

 4. run `ollama serve` to get the server running.
    - Most likely the server will be listening at `http://localhost:11434`.
 Check the logs and update this in the `.env` too

+## Experimentation

+You can run `uv run jupyter lab` to spin up a jupyter session with a notebook if you wish to play/test things.

 ## Troubleshooting
 If in case you get `ModuleNotFoundError` when run with `uv run`, prefix the command with `PYTHONPATH='.'`.
 For example,